 How to consume Xanax safely to minimize the incidence of brain fog?

 Xanax should only be taken when it is prescribed by your doctor.
-Never take Xanax in larger doses and for longer duration than recommended by the doctor.
-As taking Xanax may cause dependence and it becomes difficult to quit the drug as a result it may cause a withdrawal effect that is brain fog.
+Never take Xanax in larger doses and for a longer duration than recommended by the doctor.
+As taking Xanax may cause dependence and it becomes difficult to quit the drug, as a result, it may cause a withdrawal effect that is brain fog.
 It should never be shared with another person even if they have similar symptoms like yours.
 Before you start using Xanax tell your doctor if you are pregnant or if planning to become pregnant as Xanax may cause birth defects.
 It should not be used if you have kidney or liver disease, or drug addiction history.

 Ways to avoid brain fog effect caused by Xanax

 - Avoid taking Xanax along with alcohol